Mortons Neuroma FAQs

-Morton’s neuroma can be diagnosed by a doctor whom has done appropriate examination.
+Morton’s Neuroma can be diagnosed by a doctor who has done appropriate examination.
 If necessary, magnetic resonance imaging (MRI) or ultrasound testing can be used to confirm diagnosis.
 It is strongly recommended to seek medical advice to determine the best methods of rehabilitation.

 - Wearing shoe insoles/pads that reduce pressure to your feet, particularly the ball of your feet.
 FootActive Metatarsalgia is in insole built with a metatarsal raise, specifically to reduce pressure to the ball of foot.

 - Applying a combination of foot massages and ice packs.
 This again, is to relieve the amount of pressure in the ball of foot.
 The Moji Foot Pro is a foot massager that can be frozen for an ice massage and is a great tool for this remedy.